anonymous200002/TVinterleave/README.md

   -  *clip_seq_single_annotation*
   -  * clip_seq_joint_annotation*

-# 🗂️ Samples of CoI-VID
+# 🗂️ Samples of CI-VID
 * 📁 **Provided Files**
   * <small>`CI-VID_samples_for_visualization/`

-This part of the repository contains samples extracted from CoI-VID to better illustrate the dataset’s structure and characteristics.
+This part of the repository contains samples extracted from CI-VID to better illustrate the dataset’s structure and characteristics.

-# 📊 Quantitative Evaluation for CoI-VID
+# 📊 Quantitative Evaluation for CI-VID

-This part of the repository contains the quantitative evaluation resources for the CoI-VID dataset, including evaluation code, prompts, visualizations, and sample annotations.
+This part of the repository contains the quantitative evaluation resources for the CI-VID dataset, including evaluation code, prompts, visualizations, and sample annotations.
 We provide three complementary evaluation approaches:

 ## 🔍 Overview